MetalMagic/Shoot-Em-Up-Game/README.md

 # Shoot-Em-Up-Game
-A 2d space shmup game that takes about 2 minutes to clear.
+A 2d space shmup game featuring one level with a variety of enemies, bullet patterns, and a boss enemy.

 This is written in C++ with the sfml library.
-All of the source code I wrote is present except for config.h and the setup class.
-I kept those out because game resources are hardcoded in there and I'd like to keep those private.

 The credits.txt file gives credit for most of the textures and the music I used.